 Christine Lavant, Aufzeichnungen aus einem Irrenhaus, Haymon, 2001, p 29

 Christine Lavant (1915 – 1973) was an Austrian author and I hence share the experience of growing up in the Austrian catholic society of the alpine region.
 In “Records from a madhouse” Lavant describes her time in an Austrian mental institution.
 As a keen observer she also notices her own desire to describe things and write them down.
-Reflecting about her own urge to write she generalizes “Andere müssen Brücken bauen, andere Kinder zum Leben bringen oder Dinge, die in ihnen liegen, in Töne umsetzen, irgendwo malt einer vielleicht ein Bild und haßt sich bei jedem Pinselzug mehr, ach, wir alle gehen der Richtung nach, in die wir geworfen werden.“ (Others have to build bridges, others have to bear children or have to transform into tones things that lie inside them, somewhere maybe someone is painting a picture and hates himself more with every stroke of his brush, alas, we all follow the direction in which we were thrown.).
+Reflecting about her own urge to write she generalizes “Andere müssen Brücken bauen, andere Kinder zum Leben bringen oder Dinge, die in ihnen liegen, in Töne umsetzen, irgendwo malt einer vielleicht ein Bild und haßt sich bei jedem Pinselzug mehr, ach, wir alle gehen der Richtung nach, in die wir geworfen worden sind.“ (Others have to build bridges, others have to bear children or have to transform into tones things that lie inside them, somewhere maybe someone is painting a picture and hates himself more with every stroke of his brush, alas, we all follow the direction in which we were thrown.).
 Reflecting on Christine Lavant I feel the ambivalence between what we ourselves want and actively pursue and the forces that act upon us through education and social pressure.

 Drei Zeichen Klassiker, S.Fischer, 2009, p 9